HSBC Performance Chequing - Limited account review

 The bottom line

-If you’re looking for a simple chequing account without all the fees, HSBC’s Performance Chequing-Limited account could be a good option.
+If you’re looking for a simple chequing account without all the fees, HSBC Performance Chequing - Limited account could be a good option.
 It’s one of the most affordable chequing accounts available in Canada today and one that ensures you’re not paying for services you don’t need.
-If 14 monthly transactions are roughly what you need, consider what this account has to offer.
+If 14 transactions per month are roughly what you need, consider what this account has to offer.
 You might also want to consider the HSBC Premier Chequing account.